 Female Poverty Rate

-The race least likely to be in poverty in Greenville is Hispanic, with 20.80% below the poverty level.
+The race least likely to be in poverty in Greenville is Other, with NaN% below the poverty level.

 Veteran Poverty Rate

 Veteran Disability Rate